An example might help:

 According to my hastily googled up source; 1949 gave us this: "Rent Control Controversy / Enacting Now of Hasty Legislation Considered Harmful" sounds exciting right?
 That is from the national news.
 It looks like the "Go To" title started a bit of a theme in CS articles: "Global variables considered harmful" and "The letter O considered harmful."

-Global variables I can see, and wish that the message got out more on that, but really, the letter O? (ok, kids, let me tell you it was a real problem, 0 and O didn't always look so different in fact my typewriter doesn't even have a zero, gotta use the O to make a zero so yeah the problem is real.
-See also l and 1 bet you have to squint to figure out which is 'ell' and which is 'one', I would tell you but I already forgot.)
+Global variables I can see, and wish that the message got out more on that, but really, the letter O?
+(Let me tell you it was a real problem, 0 and O didn't always look so different.
+In fact my typewriter doesn't even have a zero, gotta use the O to make a zero so yeah the problem is real.
+See also l and 1 bet you have to squint to figure out which is 'ell' and which is 'one', 1 would tell you but 1 already forgot.
+(Are we sure computers use Ones and Zeros or do they use Ohs and Ells?))

 Hmm, interesting.
-Took me longer to read than I thought it would.
 That was published in 1968 in case you missed that detail.
 They sure knew a lot back then.

 What I got from it is the article is that Goto causes serious issues with being able to tell how we got to where we are in a program.
 We call a stack trace now but only because we can walk the stack and know there wasn't any funny business.